 The success of tweets with media attached is seen by brands themselves, and by Twitter’s own resources.
 Tweets with gifs receive 55% more engagement, and tweets with video receive 10X more engagement than tweets without.
 Brands can tap into their bank of photos and videos from Instagram and Pinterest to repurpose them for Twitter — Dash Hudson users can take this a step further and streamline this process with the Post Duplicator in our Social Media Scheduler to pick and choose which content to send to multiple social channels including Twitter.

-While most brands have a presence on Twitter, many are focused on the lower funnel, which tends to be the more reactionary portion of their Twitter audience.
+While most brands have a Twitter presence, many are focused on the lower funnel, which tends to be the more reactionary portion of their Twitter audience.
 While Twitter does lend itself well to customer service, brands that use it solely for responding to requests are ignoring the many upper-funnel customer prospects that their Twitter audience has to offer.

-From there, like any other social channel, setting benchmarks and goals for your team is key to understanding where you are now, and where you want to be in the future.
-A regular cadence on reporting will help track your progress and let you know whether you can stay the course with your current strategy or if you want to make some adjustments.
+Setting benchmarks and goals for your team is key to understanding where you are now, and where you want to be in the future.
+A regular reporting cadence will help track your progress and let you know whether you can stay the course with your current strategy or if you want to make some adjustments.
 You and your team can easily implement these techniques into your current workflow with Dash Hudson’s Twitter Insights.
 BrandsYou’ll have all the information you need, without the noise and clutter that comes along with other Twitter analytics tools.